zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 <img src="doc/2.png" height="150">

 ## Editor
 The editor was written in *Python*.
 It is a plain text editor with no code syntax highlighting.
 You can write programs for *VMPROTECT* here.
-The window consists of a menu, a space for entering text and an output space for building the program.
+The window consists of a menu, a space for entering text and an output from compiling and building the program.
 Additionally, the editor status is shown at the bottom.

 <img src="doc/3.png" height="300">

 There are two options for building a program.
 The first mode is to compile the program into a separate file and prepare the *VMPROTECT* and *VMPROTECT-DEBUGGER* executables.
-The second option differs from the previous one in that it merges the compiled code with *VMPROTECT*. *VMPROTECT* can then be executed without parameters.
+The second option differs from the previous one in that it merges the compiled code with *VMPROTECT*.
+Then *VMPROTECT* can be executed without passing arguments.

 <img src="doc/4.png" height="300">

-Remember to save the source code with the extension because the editor doesn't support compiling without the extension.
-Which can lead to the unexpected operation of the program.
-The following files will be created in the folder where the file, with source code, was saved (please do not confuse the *exe* extension with *PE* files for the Windows operating system):
+Remember to save the source code with the extension (e.g. *asm*) because the editor doesn't support compiling without the extension.
+Which can lead to the unexpected operation of the editor program.
+The following files will be created in the directory where the file, with source code, was saved (please do not confuse the *exe* extension with *PE* files for the Windows operating system):
 * compiled program file
 * VMPROTECT.exe
 * VmprotDebugger.exe